Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 We measure performance of Algorithms \ref{classification_alg} and \ref{algorithm_rng_classification} and the embedding approach by considering their incurred 0-1 loss given by

 Figure \ref{plots_experiments_classification1} shows the results for a data set consisting of 100 labeled and 40 unlabeled points from a mixture of two equally probable 2-dimensional Gaussians $N_2(0,I_2)$ and $N_2((3,0)^T,I_2)$ and $d$ being the Euclidean metric.
-True class labels were assigned to the points according to from which Gaussian they were drawn.
+True class labels of the points correspond to which Gaussian they come from.
 On top of Algorithm \ref{classification_alg} as well as on the embedding methods we used the SVM algorithm with the linear kernel.
 The parameter $k$ for Algorithm~\ref{algorithm_rng_classification} was chosen from the range $1,2,3,5,7,15,25,45,70$.
-The dimension of the space of the ordinal embedding was chosen to equal the true dimension two, but all results were observed to be similar when it was chosen to be five instead (plots omitted).
+The dimension of the space of the ordinal embedding was chosen to equal the true dimension two, but we observed similar results when we chose it as five instead (plots omitted).
 The embedding approach outperforms both Algorithm \ref{classification_alg} and Algorithm \ref{algorithm_rng_classification}, but their results appear to be acceptable too.
-Interestingly, other than for Algorithm \ref{algorithm_rng_classification} and the embedding approach, the 0-1 loss incurred by Algorithm \ref{classification_alg} studied as a function of $errorprob$ (bottom row) increases only up to $errorprob=0.7$ and then drops again, finally yielding almost the same result for $errorprob=1$ as for $errorprob=0$.
-In hindsight, this is not surprising, for the following reason: if $errorprob=1$ and thus every statement is incorrect and assuming that the two possibilities of an incorrect statement are equally likely as it is the case in our experiments, then Algorithm \ref{algorithm_rng_classification} approximately evaluates the feature map
+Interestingly, other than for Algorithm \ref{algorithm_rng_classification} and the embedding approach, the 0-1 loss incurred by Algorithm \ref{classification_alg} studied as a function of $errorprob$ (1st \& 3rd row, 3rd plot) increases only up to $errorprob=0.7$ and then drops again, finally yielding almost the same result for $errorprob=1$ as for $errorprob=0$.
+In hindsight, this is not surprising: If $errorprob=1$, and thus every statement is incorrect, and the two possibilities of an incorrect statement are equally likely, as it is the case under Noise model I, then Algorithm \ref{classification_alg} approximately evaluates the feature map

-which coincides with the original one \eqref{feature_map} up to a similarity transformation and hence gives rise to the same classification results. \\
+This feature map coincides with the original one given in \eqref{feature_map} up to a similarity transformation and hence gives rise to the same classification results. \\